Pylons/pyramid/docs/narr/project.rst

 The file named ``setup.py`` will be in the root of the paster-generated project directory.
 The ``python`` you're invoking should be the one that lives in the ``bin`` directory of your virtual Python environment.
-Your terminal's current working directory *must* the the newly created project directory.
+Your terminal's current working directory *must* be the newly created project directory.
 For example:

 .. code-block:: text